1. Can IB-Matlab be used with other brokers?

 16. Is feature ABC available in IB-Matlab?

-IB-Matlab supports the entire IB API.
-This means that all the functionality that IB exposes in its API, is available in IB-Matlab.
+If feature ABC is supported by IB’s API, then it is almost certain that it is also available in IB-Matlab.
 In most cases, this functionality is available using an easy-to-use Matlab wrapper function.
 This includes all the important trading and query functionalities.
 Some additional functionalities, which are less commonly used, are supported by a more capable underlying connector object that IB-Matlab provides.
-To check whether a specific feature is available in the IB API (and by extension, in IB-Matlab), please refer to IB-Matlab’s online User Guide, IB’s online reference, or contact IB customer service.
+To check whether a specific feature is available in the IB API (and by extension, in IB-Matlab), please refer to IB-Matlab’s online User Guide, or IB’s online reference, or contact IB customer service.

-17. Can you add feature ABC for me?
+17. Can you add feature ABC in IB-Matlab for me?

 I will be happy to do so, for a reasonable development fee that will be agreed with you in advance.
 After the development, this feature will be available to all others who purchase (or renew) the latest version of IB-Matlab, at no extra cost.
 Contact me by email if you have such a request, to get a proposed quote.

-18. Can you develop trading strategy XYZ for me?
+18. Can you develop a trading strategy for me?

-No. IB-Matlab is only used for communication with the IB server (data from IB server; trade orders to IB server), it does not include any data analysis or back-testing functionalities.
+No. IB-Matlab is only used for communication with the IB server (data from IB server; trade orders to IB server), it does not include any data analysis, charting, GUI or back-testing functionalities.
 This is what makes the integration with Matlab so powerful, since Matlab is great at data analysis and visualization.
-So you can easily develop your own analysis programs in Matlab, that will get the data from IB-Matlab, analyze it, and send corresponding orders back to the IB server (again through IB-Matlab).
-If you’d rather use an off-the-shelf back-testing engine, then I could recommend TA Developer’s backtesting application or Walk-Forward Analysis Toolbox for MATLAB – both of these work in Matlab and can easily be connected to the data from IB-Matlab.
+So you can easily develop your own analysis programs in Matlab, which will get the data from IB-Matlab, analyze it, and send corresponding orders back to the IB server (again through IB-Matlab).
+I have extensive experience in developing complete backtesting and real-time trading applications (some examples).
+I will be happy to either develop a new application based on your specifications, or to integrate IB-Matlab into an existing application, under a consulting contract.

 20. Does IB-Matlab work with the IB demo account?

 Yes.
-However, note that IB’s demo account is limited in data, functionality and performance compared to a live or paper-trading account.
+However, note that IB’s demo account is limited in data, functionality and performance compared to a live or paper-trading account (details).
 Therefore, it is best to trial IB-Matlab and to test your strategies using a paper-trading account (which you receive with your live account).

 21. Is IB-Matlab supported on my platform?